Carolina bays: Origin of name

-Carolina bays are present in the U.S. Atlantic Coastal Plain from New York to north Florida.
-In Maryland, they are called Maryland basins.
-Within the Delmarva Peninsula, they and other coastal ponds are also called Delmarva bays.

 Geomorphology

 Carolina bays vary in size from one to several thousand acres.
 About 500,000 of them are present in the classic area of the Atlantic Coastal Plain, many in groups aligned in a northwest–southeast direction.
 Generally, the southeastern end has a higher rim composed of white sand.

 Orientation

 According to published papers and monographs, the average trend of the long axes of Carolina Bays varies from N16°W in east-central Georgia to N22°W in southern South Carolina, N39°W in northern South Carolina, N49°W in North Carolina, and N64°W in Virginia.
 Within this part of the Atlantic Coastal Plain, the orientation of the long axes of Carolina bays varies by 10 to 15 degrees.
 If the long axes of these Carolina bays, as measured by Johnson (1942), are projected westward, then they generally converge in the area of southeastern Indiana and southwestern Ohio.

 At the northern end of the distribution of Carolina bays, within the Delmarva Peninsula and New Jersey, the average orientation of the long axes abruptly shifts by about 112 degrees to N48°E. Farther north, the orientation of the long axes becomes, at best, distinctly bimodal, exhibiting two greatly divergent directions, and, at worst, completely random, lacking any preferred direction.
 Plate 3 of Rasmussen and Slaughter, which is reproduced as Figure 51 of Kacrovowski, illustrates the disorganized nature of the orientations of the long axes of Carolina bays in Somerset, Wicomico, and Worcester counties, Maryland.

 At the southern end of their distribution, the Carolina bays in southern Georgia and northern Florida are approximately circular in shape.
 In this area, they have a weak northerly orientation.